 - The Eldar (elf).
 Described as such: "The Eldar are physically similar to humans, but with longer, cleaner limbs, slim and elegant features, pointed ears, and penetrating eyes."

-- The Primarch of the Blood Angels, Sanguinis, who has angel wings and everything (of course, his death caused all the Super Soldier armies based on him to become bloodthirsty and prone to going insane).
-Additionally the chapters based on Sanguinis' gene seed are also noted as being somewhat prettier than the other marines.
+- The Primarch of the Blood Angels, Sanguinius, who has angel wings and everything (of course, his death caused all the Super Soldier armies based on him to become bloodthirsty and prone to going insane).
+Additionally the chapters based on Sanguinius' gene seed are also noted as being somewhat prettier than the other marines.

 - "Pretty Boy Look" is an Advantage in GURPS (introduced in GURPS Mecha), which works like Attractive, except the bonus to reaction roles apply to both sexes.
 In 4e the same Advantage is simply named "Androgynous".

 - Despite metal growing out of his body, and his muscles, and clothing so scanty as to show off those muscles, Magic: The Gathering's Koth of the Hammer has a very pretty face.

 - In Rocket Age the Julandri courtesans are a Martian slave caste engineered for physical and intellectual beauty.
 The men are just as pretty and delicate as the women.
 They all have female names.